redbox-mint/redbox-hook-terraform/README.md

 Responsibilities:

 - Launch and parse Terraform return codes
-- TODO: Manage Terraform modules and corresponding variables
+- Manage Terraform modules and corresponding variables
-- TODO: Capture and manage Terraform output
+- Capture and manage Terraform output

+On it's own, this plugin doesn't come with any cloud-specific provisioners.
+You will need to install a cloud specific provisioner, as part of this Terraform-specific platform.

+## Installation

+To add this plugin to ReDBox portal:

+- Clone this repo
+- On your ReDBox portal source directory, run: `yarn add file:<local-path-to-repo-clone>`

+Start ReDBox Portal as usual.

+If you are looking to develop this tool, see further information below.

-## api
+## API

-Main API of your Hook can be stored in controllers and services
+Your API files are in `typescript/api/**`.

 - controllers
 - services